krkn-chaos/krkn/README.md

 $ podman logs -f kraken
 ```

+If you want to build your own kraken image see [here](https://github.com/openshift-scale/kraken/tree/master/containers/build_own_image-README.md)

 #### Report
 The report is generated in the run directory and it contains the information about each chaos scenario injection along with timestamps.